Stuff and Nonsense

 Advice like that is worth it's weight in gold.

 Designing with accessibility in mind in often about alternatives.
-So we added <noscript> content to scripts which generate content (like the Disney toolbar at the top of each page).
-We also added static alternatives to the Flash banner and aimed to provide meaningful alt or title attributes to images and titles.
-It doesn't sound much, but a little can go a long way.
+So I added <noscript> content to scripts which generate content like the Disney worldwide toolbar at the top of each page.
+I also added static alternatives to the Flash banner and aimed to provide meaningful alt or title attributes to images and titles.
+It doesn’t sound like much, but a little can go a long way.
+Brand agency Akiko were also keen to help by adding a ‘Stop animation’ feature to the Flash header.

-There were two main areas of contention, the 'assets' which take pride-of-place on the home page, and a request that links to other Disney sites open in new or pop-up windows.
+There were two main areas of contention, the assets which take pride-of-place on the home page and a request that links to other Disney sites open in new or pop-up windows.

 Text embedded in images